-Dr. Namjoshi specializes in the care and support of children with intestinal failure on home parenteral nutrition (PN).
-Her research interests include long term outcomes for patients on home PN, iron in gastrointestinal diseases, renal and bone health in intestinal failure, clinical pathologic correlates in intestinal failure, and the assessment of congenital enteropathies.
+Dr. Namjoshi specializes in the care and support of children with intestinal failure on & off home parenteral nutrition (PN).
+Her research interests include long term outcomes for patients on home PN, iron in gastrointestinal diseases, renal and bone health in intestinal failure, clinical pathologic correlates in intestinal failure, quality of life & nutrition for patients with intestinal pseudoobstruction, and the assessment & treatment of congenital enteropathies.

 - Pediatric Gastroenterology